starknet-io/starknet.js/www/docs/guides/intro.md

 Please check the Starknet documentation <ins>[here](https://www.cairo-lang.org/docs/hello_starknet/intro.html)</ins> to compile Starknet contracts.

-Additional helpful resources can also be found at <ins>[OpenZeppelin](https://docs.openzeppelin.com/contracts-cairo/0.5.0/)</ins> documentation site.
+Additional helpful resources can also be found at <ins>[OpenZeppelin](https://docs.openzeppelin.com/contracts-cairo/0.6.1/)</ins> documentation site.

-Get the class hash of a contract: [starkli](https://github.com/xJonathanLEI/starkli).

 ## Full example with account & erc20 deployments

 Please take a look at our workshop using OpenZeppelin contracts <ins>[here](https://github.com/0xs34n/starknet.js-workshop)</ins>.

 Example with Argent contract <ins>[here](https://github.com/0xs34n/starknet.js-account)</ins>.

+## contracts used in the guides

+You can find the compiled contracts used in these guides in `compiled_contracts` directory.